 mStoner’s accessibility checkup will provide you with actionable information to help you comply with legal accessibility requirements, improve website performance for the seven major user characteristics, address major components of your .edu, and increase outreach.
 If you’d like to learn more, email mStoner’s director of marketing, Mallory Wood.

-Kim Ward Front-end Developer As a front-end developer, I spend my days collaborating with clients and the mStoner team to build and implement innovative websites.
+Kim Ward Lead Front-end Developer As a front-end developer, I spend my days collaborating with clients and the mStoner team to build and implement innovative websites.
 With a background in design, I’m uniquely positioned to work with our talented creative team to produce forward-thinking, responsive, and scalable front-end designs.